CharlesSanfiorenzo/Bioinformatics/MultiTool/docs/GeneralUse.md

 ##III.
 Find Gene
 This feature extracts a specific gene header and sequence from a mutifasta file.
 Run this script w/ Extract option.
 When prompted, use the fasta output from the Extract option as input; specify the gene of interest.
 Inclusive mode will keep all genes with similar names, and exclusive mode will keep the gene named with the regular expression given.

 ##IV.
-Read Quality Test
+Read Quality Test for WGS
-Using fastq files & a reference fasta, this option will output alignment rate, average coverage, and TS/TV ratio for the selected organism.
+Using fastq files & a reference fasta, this option will output alignment rate, average coverage, and Ts/Tv ratio for the selected organism.

+Note: Only FastQC screening is needed to test for quality for tNGS methods, as multiple sequencing runs over the same target increase validity of base calls.

+###Walkthrough

+Reads are the raw output of a sequencing machine.
+They need to be tested for quality, in order to determine whether re-sequencing is necessary.
+Before using this option, reads should be screened with the use of FastQC.
+If evaluating WGS, GC content of the reads should be close or equal to GC content in the genome assembly and should follow a Gaussian distribution.
+All reads should follow Chargaff's rule (seen in content per base section of FastQC), as strands have a 1:1 sequencing probability.
+Average Quality should always be above 20, and length per read should follow a Triangular distribution unless they were trimmed post-sequencing.
+If sequenced reads have a decent coverage fold of the genome, filtering reads is preferred over trimming.

+[This](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html#M0) is how good quality reads look like in general when screened with FastQC.

+However, for WGS, screening with FastQC is not enough.
+Once we are sure we have what appear to be good quality reads, we must perform a second screening after alignment steps...

-Good Quality indicators for genomic mammalian data
+Good Quality indicators for WGS mammalian data (post-alignment)

-Atribute | Results
+Attribute | Results
 ------------ | -------------
 Alignment Rate | More than 90%
 Average Coverage| More than 12
-TS/TV Ratio | Higher than or close to 2.1
+Ts/Tv Ratio | Higher than or close to 2.1

+For all whole-genome studies, no matter the class of the sampled organism, Ts/Tv should be close to or above 2.0.
+Values below 1 seem to be related to the introduction of random sequencing errors, which bypass initial FastQC screenings.
+These errors can be observed when binning the Ts/Tv over the whole genome.
+Also, random sequencing errors greatly increase the number of indels reported, and reduce the number of SNPs reported (there is a reason for this, see Part VII, section G below).
+Protein coding percentage and CpG Island spans in the genome positively correlate with Ts/Tv (this is due to the often methylated cytosines in CpG dinucleotides and overall probability of isochore formation), so there should be a trend when comparing the Ts/Tv's of different species.

+Another indicator of good quality is the pKaKs ratio.
+Random sequencing errors skew the value for pKaKs close to 1 (i.e. neutral), which is not possible.
+A pKaKs ratio of 1 implies that no change is occurring at a species level (i.e. it goes against the concepts behind evolution).
+All species have a fixed pKaKs, even when selective pressures are added into the mix.
+Hence, assessing and comparing this value for the organism that one is studying provides an additional quality assessment layer for WGS.

 ##V. Proteome Size
 This feature will annotate the amount of aminoacids or codons in an organism's proteome by using sequences stored in Genbank or RefSeq files.
 It will also count the headers (amount of protein coding genes annotated).